No H1–H3 elements found. Showing placeholder content.

 Task 1: Create a Circle

 Users struggled at the start and end of the flow.
 On the home screen, clicks were scattered everywhere because nothing pointed them toward creating a Circle.
 On the invitation screen, they didn't know where to tap to move forward.
 Most got there eventually, but not naturally.
 The concept was clear, the entry point wasn't.
-Only 30% said it was very easy to create a Circle.

 maze_heatmap1